russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Outwitting the Devil: The Secret to Freedom and Success and when was it published?

-Outwitting the Devil spans approximately 270 pages and was published posthumously in 2011.
-The book offers timeless wisdom that remains relevant in the pursuit of success and personal growth.
+Outwitting the Devil is approximately 240 pages long and was published posthumously in 2011.
+This engaging work delivers timeless wisdom that resonates with readers seeking purpose and clarity.

 Who is the author of Outwitting the Devil: The Secret to Freedom and Success?

-The author of Outwitting the Devil is Napoleon Hill, a renowned self-help author best known for his influential work on success philosophy.
-His writings continue to inspire readers worldwide to pursue their dreams.
+Outwitting the Devil is authored by Napoleon Hill, a renowned self-help pioneer best known for his classic book, Think and Grow Rich.
+Hill's work continues to inspire countless individuals on their journeys to success.